Royce Hall: Auditorium

-The sidewalls of the auditorium were reconfigured to hold foot-thick concrete shear panels the volume of which could have lessened its reverberant character.
-New wall openings, cut into abandoned rooftop areaways, are enclosed by new structure to form operable acoustic galleries allow variable acoustic responses.
-Along with new ceiling coves, the galleries increase the volume of the hall by 40,000 cubic feet and lengthen its reverberation period by over a second at their maximum setting.
-Skylights in the gallery restore natural light to the spectacular coffered ceiling, now for the first time, brightly illuminated.
-Unlike the former plaster interior, the new walls are clad in brick and terra cotta identical to that on the original exterior of the building.
-The uneven texture of projecting blocks improves sound diffusion.
-Its pattern is abstracted from Lombard Romanesque motifs in Lucca and other cities in the valley of the Po River in northern Italy.
+The sidewalls of the auditorium were reconfigured to incorporate foot-thick concrete shear panels, the volume of which may have reduced its reverberant character.
+New wall openings, cut into previously unused rooftop areaways, were enclosed with new structures to create operable acoustic galleries that allow for adjustable acoustic responses.

+Together with new ceiling coves, these galleries increase the hall’s volume by 40,000 cubic feet and extend its reverberation time by more than one second at maximum setting.
+Skylights within the galleries restore natural light to the coffered ceiling, which is now illuminated for the first time.

+Unlike the former plaster interior, the new walls are clad in brick and terra cotta matching the building’s original exterior.
+The uneven texture of the projecting blocks enhances sound diffusion, with patterns inspired by Lombard Romanesque motifs found in Lucca and other cities of the Po River valley in northern Italy.

 The hall, post renovation, covered 191547 sqft.

 The hall contains a 6,600-pipe E.M.
 Skinner pipe organ, renovated and expanded in 1999 by Robert Turner.
 During the 1930s, Salt Lake Tabernacle organist Alexander Schreiner gave public recitals three times a week on the instrument.
 The organ was later featured in several recording sessions of the Los Angeles Philharmonic under Zubin Mehta.
 It serves as one of the home venues for the Los Angeles Chamber Orchestra.
 Luminaries who have appeared on its stage include musicians George Gershwin, Leonard Bernstein, and Ella Fitzgerald, and speakers Albert Einstein and John F. Kennedy.

 In 2012, the hall installed a new $128,000 Steinway concert grand piano.
 Nicknamed "Sapphire" by the staff, the piano has already been used as the centerpiece of a $25,000-per-plate fundraising dinner to support emerging artists.